 6. Take a Thanksgiving Trip

-If the family is small or only a couple, try to make a Thanksgiving vacation an ongoing tradition.
+If your family loves to travel and go on adventures, try to make a Thanksgiving vacation an ongoing tradition.
 You can book Thanksgiving dinner at many resorts and destinations and make memories that will last a lifetime.

-Thanks to 21st Century technology, even the furthest flung friends and family can join together on Thanksgiving festivities.
+Thanks to 21st century technology, even the farthest flung friends and family can join together on Thanksgiving festivities.
 Plan a convenient time for everyone to get together on Zoom and record the gathering to commemorate the occasion.
-This could be your #1 new 21st Century Thanksgiving family tradition.
+This could be your number one new 21st century Thanksgiving family tradition.

 11. Remember Lost Loved Ones